 Dentures Require Different Cleaning

-To properly clean dentures, they need to be removed regularly and cleaned by hand.
-This is in addition to your normal dental hygiene routine if you have real teeth still remaining.
-Dental implants will be cleaned as part of your normal brushing and flossing routine, requiring no extra effort.
+Properly cleaning dentures must be removed regularly and cleaned by hand.
+If you have natural teeth remaining, this is in addition to your regular dental hygiene routine.
+Dental implants will be cleaned as part of your regular brushing and flossing routine, requiring no extra effort.

-So as you can see, if you want to hide the gaps caused by tooth loss, there really is no better option available than dental implants.
-Contact us today to learn how we can improve, not only your smile, but your health and quality of life with dental implants.
+Contact us today to learn how we can improve your smile, health, and quality of life with dental implants.

 Learn More About All-On-4 Procedures